mmbman/Katagiri/1980-07-01-Karma-Twelve-Link-Causation.md

 (*Transcriber’s Note:* In the following talks, Katagiri Roshi occasionally refers to “twelve-chain causation”.
 It seems most likely that he meant “twelve-*link* causation”, since there are twelve links but not twelve chains, so far as is mentioned in the talks.
 So where *twelve-chain causation* appears, I have replaced it with *twelve-link causation*, or the fuller version, *The Twelve-Linked Chain of Causation*.
 The original title of this talk, “Twelve Chains of Causation,” has also been changed, since it appears to be an error.
 Katagiri Roshi also interchangeably uses the terms *twelvefold chain of causation*, *twelvefold causation*, and *twelve causations*.)

+(*Transcriber’s Note:* This scrap of recording begins with Katagiri Roshi discussing a circle.
+A circle is also discussed in [“Karma: Unmanifested Karma” after 52:15](1980-07-03-Karma-Unmanifested#5215).
+See also, for example, [“What Is Buddhist Faith?
+(Introduction to Buddhism)” at 56:40](1985-06-22-Introduction-to-Buddhism#56:40) and [“Shōbōgenzō Kokyo: Form and Mirror – Talk 2”](1986-10-19-Shobogenzo-Kokyo-Talk-2).)

 <p align="center" style="font-style: italic">
 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/karma-twelve-chains-of-causation" target="_blank">Listen to this talk</a>
 </p>